pschool-in/curriculum/content/grammar/adjectivie/adjective-fillup.md

-## Fill in the blanks
+## Fill in the blanks (factual, appropriate, contextual)

-Click on the blank and select the appropriate adjective to complete the sentence.
+Click on the blank and select the appropriate adjective.

 ### (adjective-2)